 Faculty will stand at an appropriate social distance from students and will utilize a rolling plexiglass board for added protection.
-Given this added protection, faculty might choose not to wear a face covering while teaching.
-If not using plexiglass, faculty will be wearing a face covering.
+Even when teaching behind the rolling plexiglass, faculty must still wear a face covering.

 It is recommended that students sit in the same seats for each class meeting.
 Seats and desks should not be moved.
 Students must wear a face covering while in class.
 Items such as pens and iPads should not be shared.
 Students must wear a face covering while in class.
 Those who refuse will be asked to leave class by the instructor.
 Refusal to comply with these regulations will lead to a disciplinary hearing including expulsion for multiple violations.
 In addition, faculty who feel concerned may call Merrimack College Police Department at X5911 who will come to remove the student.

-Hand sanitizer and sanitizing wipes will be provided outside every classroom and lab and inside each classroom.
+Hand sanitizer and sanitizing wipes are provided outside every classroom and lab and inside each classroom.
 Students are asked to sanitize their hands and wipe down their desks before they sit down.
 Faculty are asked to do the same with any surface they touch.

 Entering and Exiting Classrooms

 Students entering a classroom are asked to remain outside the room and socially distant until the previous class has exited.
 To appropriately social distance, students should wait in larger areas such as lobbies or outside buildings until it is time to enter the classroom.